THE BARNES WALKER EDUCATIONAL SERIES

 2. More “Lot, Road, and Alley” Beachfront Properties.

-Note that the Erosion Control Line coincides with the west or waterfront boundary line of this parcel on the preceding survey.
-The mean high-water mark is located further west toward the Gulf of Mexico, but remember that the Erosion Control Line (ECL) supersedes the mean high-water mark once the ECL is established.
-Again, the two lots and the street between the waterfront property and the Gulf of Mexico are now publicly owned and governmentally controlled because, once more, recall that once the ECL is established, reliction, or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, will not add back land to waterfront property if that land is seaward of the ECL.
+Note that the Erosion Control Line coincides with the west or waterfront boundary line of this parcel on the above survey.
+The mean high-water mark is located further west toward the Gulf of Mexico, so it is well beyond the western boundary of this parcel, creating a gap between the parcel and the Gulf of Mexico and making the parcel not waterfront if the mean high-water mark controlled.
+However, remember that the Erosion Control Line (ECL) supersedes the mean high-water mark once the ECL is established.
+Again, the two lots and the street between the waterfront property and the Gulf of Mexico are now publicly owned and governmentally controlled because, once more, recall that once the ECL is established, reliction, or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, will not add back land to private waterfront property if that land is seaward of the ECL.
 Here, the land previously covered by the Gulf, which once again has become dry, is still publicly-owned land because of the ECL.
 (Again, however, the land probably became dry again due to beach renourishment, not reliction.)

 3. The “Dock of the Bay” Example.